emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
+## Zilla
+### Score: 20/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams consistently for both new and old content. ✔️
+1. Has 9 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is very nice, very unique and search shows results as you type. ✔️
+1. Site has built in subs for most things. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watchlists + continue watching. ✔️
+1. Site has sorting options, but a bit more could be added for discoverability. ⚠️
+1. Site does have 4K (apple and papaya sources). ✔️
+1. Site looks good + works well on mobile. ✔️

+***
 ## AbleFlix
 ### Score: 20/24
 1. Streams load very fast. ✔️